zirpo/auto-blogger-repo/posts/we-care-about-your-privacy-the-internets-biggest-lie.md

 ---
-title: '"We Care About Your Privacy": The Internet's Biggest Lie?'
+title: "\"We Care About Your Privacy\": The Internet's Biggest Lie?"
 date: 2025-09-27T03:10:25.371154
 layout: base.njk
 ---